ayatokura/ai-openscale/cloud-known-wos-issues.md

 ### Drift configuration errors prevent configuration of drift monitor
 {: #wos-common-issues-mismatchdatatype}

 The flexibility of the model configuration screen can also lead to problems later on when you want to configure monitors, such as the drift detection monitor.
-Because you can choose the data types, you must ensure that your choices reflect what is original to the model.
+Because you can choose the data types, you must ensure that your choices match the input schema of the model.
 The following error may occur if the prediction column type is not properly selected:

 ```
 "error": AIQDS2003E",